JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 this emulates what is done in CO7.

 ## Modify Baltic bathy

 There are 2 aspects to this

 1. Pre Smooth the bath in the Kattegat-Baltic to Rmax 0.1
 2. Batch the BDY RIM to Nicos Baltic

-The first part is done with presprocessing smoother
+The first part is done with pre-processing smoother

 The second part currently is done by directly matching existing data.